 While a computer is capable of fantastic things, during any one moment it is only doing one very specific thing.
 It only executes one instruction at a time.
 Each computer instruction involves movement or manipulation of data.
 The processing takes place within the processor's registers.
 The processor moves data from memory into its registers.
 However, the manipulation and control of data take place within the processor.
 The computer moves data from memory to the processor, operates on it, and moves it back to memory.

-Data manipulation within the processor is analogous to awareness in humans.
-The computer is aware of what is happening to the data inside its processor.
+The computer is "aware" of what is happening to the data inside its processor.
 The processor is surrounded by memory.
 However, data operations take place inside the processor.
 The difference between at-large memory and data register memory inside the processor is that data registers are operated on and are under the direct control of the processor.
 It is the execution of instructions that manipulate data within the processor that characterizes awareness.
 The computer is aware of the movement and manipulation of data within its processor.

-2. Executing a Program as a Train of Thought
+4.5.
+Likening an Executing Program to a Train of Thought

 As a programmer you must learn to read your program.
 Imagine you have completed programming for the day.
 Then you come back the next day.
 You open your program and read it.
 You read your program by putting yourself in the perspective of the processor.
 In other words, you start at the top of the program looking at the first line, and then mentally execute it.
 Then you go to the next line, exactly like the processor would do.
 Then you mentally execute that line.
 Then you go to the third line, and so on.
 If you are a good programmer and if your program is well written, you can follow the logic (the processor's path) from the first line to the last line, mentally interpreting each line as you go.
 If you can do that, you know what the program will do next.